goranb131/Mnemosyne/readme.md

 		mnemos create-remote <remote_path>

+## Deployment

+To automatically trigger a deploy script on your server when you *mnemos send*, you can utilize SSH and a simple server-side hook mechanism, much like Git's post-receive hooks but fully customizable with UNIX tools.

+### Add a deploy hook on the server

+On your (assuming UNIX or UNIX-like) server, create a script that will handle deployment whenever Mnemosyne sends changes:

+		sudo vi /usr/local/bin/mnemos-deploy.sh

+*mnemos-deploy.sh*

+		#!/bin/sh
+		# Mnemos deploy script for Svelte TS project

+		REPO_DIR="/path/to/mnemos-repo"
+		DEPLOY_DIR="/var/www/project"
+		BUILD_CMD="vite build"

+		echo "==== Mnemos Deploy Script ===="

+		# Ensure we're in the repository directory
+		cd "$REPO_DIR" || exit 1

+		# Sync files from repo to deploy directory
+		rsync -av --exclude=".mnemos" "$REPO_DIR/" "$DEPLOY_DIR/"

+		# Build the project (if needed)
+		echo "Building project..."
+		cd "$DEPLOY_DIR" || exit 1
+		$BUILD_CMD

+		# Print success message
+		echo "Deployment completed successfully!"

+Make it executable:

+		chmod +x /usr/local/bin/mnemos-deploy.sh

+### Trigger deploy script dfter mnemos send

+Since Mnemosyne uses rsync to send commits, you can detect new changes on the server using a file-based trigger.

+Set up post-receive trigger - create a file in your repository to act as trigger for the deploy script:

+		vi /path/to/mnemos-repo/.mnemos/post-receive

+*.mnemos/post-receive*

+		#!/bin/sh
+		# Trigger deploy script after mnemos sync
+		/usr/local/bin/mnemos-deploy.sh

+Make it executable:

+		chmod +x /path/to/mnemos-repo/.mnemos/post-receive

+Now, configure your server to run the trigger script after any rsync-based mnemos send.

+FreeBSD uses kqueue (ie. sysutils/watchexec), Linux uses inotify.
+FreeBSD example:

+		pkg install watchexec

+		watchexec --restart -- /path/to/mnemos-repo/.mnemos/post-receive

+Whenever a change occurs (after mnemos send), this will trigger the deploy script.

+Option 2: Use SSH Command Chaining

+Another approach is to directly run the deploy script after mnemos send.

+		mnemos send && ssh user@server "/usr/local/bin/mnemos-deploy.sh"

 ## License

 This project is open source.
 Use it, modify it, share it - just don't sacrifice goats under a blood-red moon.